 , Movie (2006): about powerful teenage descendants of a 17th-century coven of Witches.
 Starred Steven Strait, Taylor Kitsch, Toby Hemingway, Chace Crawford, Sebastian Stan, Laura Ramsey, and Jessica Lucas.

 , animated TV series (2004 - 2007): the main character battles many ghosts with several Psychic abilities, including telekinesis.

 , Movie (1998): a human with PK is being chased by mysterious aliens, who also have PK.

-, Movie (in development).
+, Movie (2016, estimated).
 Based on the Marvel comics character.
 He is an expert assassin and mercenary who has super-healing abilities.

 , Movie (1984): it starred Dennis Quaid as one of two medical research center operatives who could enter a patient's fantasy-filled dream and affect the person physically for good or ill in the real world.
 Also in the film were actors Max von Sydow, Christopher Plummer, Eddie Albert (as the U.S. president), Kate Capshaw, David Patrick Kelly (as a rival bad-guy psychic), and George Wendt

 - "The Empty Child" (2005): a small boy who has been brought back to life by "nanogenes" has the power to close a door, make phone calls and set clockwork toys working with his mind.

 The Echo Game

 , Movie (2009): A mother tries to protect her young daughter, who has psychic powers including TK, from an evil female scientist who wants to steal them.
 Unusual for the genre in that it includes a same-sex parent/lesbian plot element.